Caffeine Half Life Calculator

 How long does caffeine stay in your system?

-When should I stop drinking coffee before bed?
+When should I stop caffeine before bed?

 What factors affect caffeine metabolism?